 London Covent Garden

 For more inforamtion on the car parks, see the Official NCP Website.

 If you are planning on driving into central London remember that you will have to pay the Congestion Charge when you enter Covent Garden.
 This is a charge that cars have to pay for driving in central London.
 For details on what the Congestion Charge is, how you pay it and how much it costs, see the Official Transport for London Congestion Charge page.

 Covent Garden offers a wide variety of options for a meal out.
 Whether you are in search of a quick lunch, a full 3 course meal or a celebrity-spotting gastronomical experience, the area will be guaranteed to have what you are looking for.

 For a guide to eating out in Covent Garden, including advice on how to book the place for you and links to individual restaurant review pages (with descriptions, booking details, location and photos), see our page on Places to Eat in Covent Garden.

 Covent Garden is a popular area for a night out in the city centre.
 Tourists and locals alike enjoy the buzz of the area any night of the week.
-For those looking for a more sophisticated option there are an abundance of wine bars.
-If you are in search of bars where you can enjoy cocktails and dance all night long, there are a wide range of them to choose from in Covent Garden.
+For those looking for a more sophisticated option, there is an abundance of wine bars.
+If you are in search of bars where you can enjoy cocktails and dance all night long, there is a wide range of them to choose from in Covent Garden.